kawarimidoll/bluestream/README.md

 This works with [Deno](https://deno.land).

-To run on your local, clone this repo and add `.env` file like below.
+To run this locally, clone this repository and create `.env` file with the following content:

 ```
 BLUESKY_IDENTIFIER=your-handle
 BLUESKY_PASSWORD=your-pass
 ```

-Then, run `deno task dev` to start server.
+After that, run `deno task dev` to start server.

 ## Author